phgbecker/java8-payments/README.md

 ## Java 8 Stream API studies

-  - Given a that we have products,
+  - Given that we have products, customers, payments and subscriptions, we use the Stream API to collect and gather data from it.